aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/workbook-conversions/pdf/save-each-worksheet-to-a-different-pdf-file/_index.md

 {{% /alert %}}
 ## **Save Each Worksheet to a Different PDF File**
 If you need to save each worksheet in your template Excel file to generate different PDF files, you can achieve this easily.
-You may try to hide sheets in the file and make one sheet visible at a time to render to PDF.
+You may try to  set one sheet index to **[`PdfSaveOptions.SheetSet`](https://reference.aspose.com/cells/net/aspose.cells/paginatedsaveoptions/sheetset/)** option at a time to render to PDF.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-SaveEachWorksheetToDifferentPDF-1.cs" >}}